-- Adding a mandatory requirement that the supply air filter be accessible (such that the filter access panel is within 10 feet of a walking surface), and a prescriptive requirement for an accessible outdoor air intake and a fault indicator display (FID).
-Projects that do not meet these prescriptive requirements could use the performance path and incur a 10% fan energy penalty and for projects with a heat recovery ventilator (HRV) -- incur a 10% reduction in the sensible recovery efficiency. - While the focus of this proposed measure is multifamily IAQ, the proposed changes for the filter accessibility, outdoor air intake accessibility, and FID are proposed for both single-family and multifamily buildings.
+- A mandatory requirement that the supply air filter be accessible, and (where applicable) the HRV/ERV energy recovery core be accessible or have a fault indicator display (FID). - A prescriptive requirement for an FID.
+Projects that do not meet the FID prescriptive requirements could use the performance path and incur a 10% fan energy penalty and for projects with a heat recovery ventilator (HRV) -- incur a 10% reduction in the sensible recovery efficiency. - While the focus of this proposed measure is multifamily IAQ, the proposed changes for the filter accessibility, HRV/ERV heat/energy recovery core accessibility, and FID are proposed for both single-family and multifamily dwelling units.
+In addition, single-family homes must meet a mandatory requirement for outdoor air intake accessibility or have an FID.
 These requirements follow ACM requirements for the 2022 Title 24, Part 6.